 MUST 300.
 Museum Education (4S)

 This course introduces students to the history, theory, and practice of educational programming at institutions that preserve and interpret public resources, such as museums, zoos, archives, and parks.
 Examples for study will be drawn from a wide variety of these institutions, and will include programs designed for learners from pre-school to adults.
 Through lectures, readings, assignments, discussion, and field trips, students will cover program development, implementation, and evaluation, building the practical skills and critical thinking required to be a creative, engaging, and effective educator in this growing field.

 MUST 390.
 Topics in Museum Studies ()

 This course provides analysis of substantive issues in museum studies.
 Topics will vary each semester the course is offered and reflect current interests of students and the instructor.
 May be repeated for credit if the topic is not duplicated.
 For a description of each course, see the current online “Schedule of Classes.”

-Internships provide direct hands-on and academic experience in a museum environment selected by the student, approved by the program coordinator, mentored by a member of the museum studies steering committee, and formalized in a learning contract.
-The internship may be undertaken in a nearby institution, but further afield or abroad as well.
+Internships provide direct hands-on and academic experience in a museum or related environment selected by the student.
+An internship must be pre-approved by the program coordinator prior to registration and formalized in a learning contract.
+Faculty Mentors should be current or former steering committee members.
+The internship may be undertaken in a nearby institution, but further afield, or abroad as well.